TheOGChips/tsudoku/README.md

 # tsudoku

-This will be a user-friendly implementation of the classic game of sudoku that you can play in your terminal.
-As such, it will be all text-based, but should be extremely easy to play.
-More in-depth explanations as far as how to play the game will be provided, assuming I remember to do so (I'm currently going through graduate school, so it's very likely that I'll forget to update this or will go long stretches of time without any updates).
+tsudoku is a user-friendly implementation of the classic game of sudoku that you can play in your terminal.
+(WARNING: I'm currently going through graduate school, so it's very likely that I'll forget to update this or will go long stretches of time without any updates).

+Requirements: g++ (tsudoku compiles using the C++17 standard)
+              ncurses
+              NOTE: These are likely already installed if you're running Linux or MacOS.
+If not, you should be able to download them easily.
+There is currently no support for Windows.

+To run (from the directory tsudoku is in):
+    Normal mode:     $ ./tsudoku
+    No in-game menu: $ ./tsudoku -n
+                     $ ./tsudoku --no-in-game-menu
+    Display help:    $ ./tsudoku --help
+                     $ ./tsudoku -?

-# Status update: 5 February 2023
+# Status update: 6 February 2023

-Saving and resuming games is now fully integrated.
-The program is now technically completely playable, but there are still some TODOs I'd like to clean up before releasing it for play testing.

-After the minimal amount of those are finished, I plan on releasing the program to people I know for play testing.
-While that's happening, I'll clean up the rest of the remaining TODOs, work on Sphinx documentation, add some notes and comments, and do any other general cleaning up.
+Great news: tsudoku is now ready for play testing!
+Anyone who is playing tsudoku after this update is free to play and submit any feedback to myself as desired.
+I hope everyone likes it.

+I still have some stuff that I need/would like to do, but most of that will be transparent to the player (unless it completely breaks the game, in which case it will be opaque).
+Unless there are any game-breaking bugs that need to be fixed, the next update will follow once these remaining things are taken care of and tsudoku is ready for its first official release.